The BEST Honey Whole Wheat Bread Recipe

 The tried and true method to know if you’ve added enough flour is to add it slowly, then stop until the dough is just firm enough to start cleaning the sides of the mixing bowl.
 You don’t want to add too much or your bread will be quite dense rather than light and fluffy.

-Step 4 for Homemade Bread –
+Step 4 – Shape Loaves

 Coat the insides of your bread pans with baking spray.
 I like to spray mine in my sink so the overspray lands in my sink and not on my counter.
 For a healthier alternative you can coat your pans with butter first, then a dusting of flour.